 What Is the Upper/Lower Split?

-This simple division creates an elegant balance: enough frequency to stimulate each muscle twice weekly, enough rest to recover between sessions, and enough volume per workout to drive meaningful progress.
+This creates a practical balance: enough frequency to stimulate each muscle twice weekly, enough rest to recover between sessions, and enough volume per workout to drive meaningful progress.

 The Science Behind 2x Frequency